Augmentations, annuli, and Alexander polynomials: Knot contact homology and augmentations

 for some $k\in \Z$.
 We call this a \emph{change of framing}. \item Choose a splitting of the short exact sequence

 as indicated by the dashed line.
-The sequence starts with $0$ because the fundamental class of $\Lambda_K$ vanishes in $H_2(ST^*\R^3;\Z)$ by the Gauss-Bonnet theorem.
-Let $t\in H_2(ST^*\R^3;\Z)$ be the class of a generator, we think of it as a fiber of the $S^2$-bundle $ST^*\R^3\to \R^3$.
+The sequence starts with $0$ because the fundamental class of $\Lambda_K$ vanishes in $H_2(ST^*\R^3;\Z)$. \footnote{The image of the fundamental class of $\Lambda_K$ in $H_2(ST^*\R^3;\Z)\cong H_2(S^2;\Z)\cong \Z$ is given by the degree of the Gauss map $T_K\to S^2$, where $T_K$ is the boundary of a tubular neighborhood of $K$.
+This degree vanishes, since it is one half of the Euler characteristic of the torus $T_K$, by the Poincar\'e--Hopf theorem.} Let $t\in H_2(ST^*\R^3;\Z)$ be the class of a generator, which we think of as a fiber of the $S^2$-bundle $ST^*\R^3\to \R^3$.
 This class is unique if we require the intersection with a section of the bundle to be $+1$.
-The splitting can be thought of as a choice of two surfaces in $ST^*\R^3$, one having its boundary component on $x$ and the other on $p$.
+The splitting of the sequence can be thought of as a choice of two surfaces in $ST^*\R^3$, one having $x$ as its boundary and the other having $p$ as its boundary.
 Denote these surfaces by $\Sigma_x$ and $\Sigma_p$, respectively.
 Note that the splitting is well-defined up to adding integer multiples of $t$ to $\Sigma_x$ and $\Sigma_p$.
 We also pick a section $s$ of the trivial $S^2$-bundle $ST^*\R^3 \to \R^3$ that is generic in the following sense.
 The graph of $s$ is disjoint from all Reeb chords $c$ and is transverse to all capping half-disks $v_c$, to the capping surfaces $\Sigma_x$ and $\Sigma_p$, and to $\Lambda_K$.
-A class in $H_2(ST^*\R^3)$ is determined by its intersection with the graph of $s$. \end{itemize}
+Any class in $H_2(ST^*\R^3)$ is determined by its intersection with the graph of $s$. \end{itemize}